little-red-rover/lrr-docs/software_installation.md

 Power on your rover using the switch on the left side (near the usb port).
 You'll know its turned on when the LiDAR on top starts spinning.
 On boot up, the robot creates a wifi hotspot.
-Connect your development computer to the network named "little_red_rover".
+Connect your development computer to the network named `little_red_rover_xx:xx:xx`, where `xx:xx:xx` are the 24 least significant bits of your rovers MAC address.

 Open a terminal in your VSCode window (Terminal -> New Terminal) and enter the following command.